Joachim-Otahal/Windows-ShadowCopy/README.md

 Due to a bug in Windows 11 22H2 it does not work well with that version.
 Windows 11 21H2 does not have this bug.
 See here: https://learn.microsoft.com/en-us/answers/questions/935493/windows-11-all-22h2-builds-explorer-exe-previous-v?page=3

+## UPDATE
+Windows 11 23H2 22631.3371 Release Preview Insider Build has that fix for Shadowcopy!
+Finally, after one year and ten month.
+So the regular April or May update will have it officially.
+Thanks go to Mr P. K. from Microsoft Germany, who saw my constant complaining, reproduced it, and made it a bug-that-needs-to-be-fixed.

 # ShadowCopyConfig.ps1

 This is the config tool, in the end replaces the former VSSUIRUN which is still on Server, but not on client OS.